Get-Your/Get-Your/README.md

         -- Grant this role to admin user to alter default privileges GRANT <privileged_user> TO <admin_user>;

-        -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT USAGE ON SCHEMAS TO base_role;
+        -- This is so all privileges for `base_role` apply to any new objects created by <admin_user>
+        ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT USAGE ON SCHEMAS TO base_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <admin_user> GRANT CREATE ON SCHEMAS TO privileged_role;

+        -- This is so all privileges for `base_role` apply to any new objects created by <privileged_user>
         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

 #### Configure Other Databases
 This section should be used for all other databases on the same server (such as the 'analytics' database used for logging).
 It relies on the roles that were created in the [previous section](#configure-the-primary-database).